NGO-Algorithm-Audit/AlgorithmAudit_website/content/knowledge_base/White_paper_algorithmic_regulatory_body.md

 ---
-title: White paper – A new algorithmic regulatory body in The Netherlands
+title: Algorithm Audit (white paper) – A new algorithmic regulatory body in The Netherlands
 author: Algorithm Audit
 image: /images/knowledge_base/white-paper-2.png
-type: featured
+type: "regular"
 summary: 'A new algorithmic regulatory body is institutionalized in The Netherlands.
 We say: Make it a bulldog 🐺.
 Not a lap dog 🐶.'

 ---